 Aortic valve repair

-Doctors may also use a catheter procedure to insert a plug or device to repair a leak around a replaced aortic valve.
+Aortic valve repair often requires open-heart surgery.
+However, less invasive options may be available.
+For example, a catheter procedure may be used to insert a plug or device to repair a leaking replacement aortic valve.

 Aortic valve replacement